 Unemployment Insurance (UI) tax and Employment Training Tax (ETT) are calculated up to the UI taxable wage limit of each employee's wages per year and are paid by the employer.
-State Disability Insurance (SDI) tax is calculated up to the SDI taxable wage limit of each employee's wages in 2021 and is withheld from the employee's wages.
+State Disability Insurance (SDI) tax does not have SDI taxable wage limit beginning January 1, 2024, and is withheld from the employee's wages.

-NOTE: Examples were created using the 2021 UI taxable wage limit of \$7,000 and SDI taxable wage limit of \$128,298.
+Note: Examples were created using the 2024 UI taxable wage limit of \$7,000.